Healthcare is the improvement of health via the prevention, diagnosis, treatment, recovery, or cure of disease.

 Electronic Health Record System (EHRS)

-Abstract Background: Electronic Health Record System (EHRS) is used largely in developed countries, though developing countries have also implemented the system in their health care industries.
-The electronic Health Record System (EHRS) is expected to improve the quality of patient care and its successful implementation depends upon the clinical perception of EHR systems.
+Abstract Background: Electronic Health Record System (EHRS) is used largely in developed countries, though developing countries have also implemented the system in their healthcare industries.
+The electronic health record system (EHRS) is expected to improve the quality of patient care, and its successful implementation depends on the clinical perception of EHR systems.
 Many medical staff have resisted digitalization, observing the system as uncaring, confusing, and dehumanizing.
-The literature showed
+The literature showed physicians’

 Read More